 - Will still need a daily toothpaste on top of using this gel

 How to clean your teeth if you have gum disease

 Signs of gingivitis (early gum disease) include bleeding gums, and you may have noticed this before you even went to see a dental professional.
-A complete explanation about gum disease and its causes is covered in our article on gum disease, but to recap, gingivitis is caused by bacteria not cleaned away thoroughly.
+Gingivitis is caused by bacteria not cleaned away thoroughly.

 Left untreated, early gum disease will progress into periodontal disease, where bone is lost around the teeth and they may start to become loose.